Make a life-changing impact on school-aged children as you help them master academic, social and emotional challenges.

 - Personal essay

-- Applicants should have 15 credits in psychology
+- Applicants should have 15 credits in psychology, including a course in statistics

 - Official transcripts from all prior institutions and proof of bachelor’s degree from an accredited four-year institution